alexander-ratzan/2020-NeuroAnalysis-Project/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Sean Traynor (Tufts University) was a collaborator on this project, primarily working on editing, debugging, and formatting of Jupyter notebooks.
+Sean Traynor (Tufts University, https://github.com/sean-traynor) was a collaborator on this project primarily working on editing, debugging, and formatting of Jupyter notebooks.